Skip to content

 Reference: See Super Admin Access Requirements for complete list of super-admin-only operations.

-Super Administrators have unrestricted access to the Auth platform and can:
+Super Administrators have unrestricted access to the Authifi platform and can:

 Platform Management: